graninas/pointed-validation/README.md

     <*> (nested outer innerField' innerValidator)
 ```

-Now we can construct some values and validate them:
+Here how the values can be construct and validated:

 ```haskell
 invalidInner :: Inner